 Innovative Total Tobacco Company

 The second-largest tobacco company in the United States, R.J.
-Reynolds Tobacco Company makes many of the nation’s best selling cigarette brands, including Camel, Pall Mall, Doral, Kool, Winston and Salem.
+Reynolds Tobacco Company makes many of the nation’s best selling cigarette brands, including Newport, Camel, Pall Mall and Doral.
 R.J.
 Reynolds provides adult tobacco consumers with the highest quality products and is an innovation leader in the industry.

 R.J.
 Reynolds takes great pride in the principled and responsible manner in which we conduct ourselves and our business.
 We are proud of the fact that we abide by these rules while continuing to effectively compete for the business of adult tobacco consumers.